haoyev5/Ethnic-Painting-Analysis/README.md

-# Ethnic-Painting-Analysis-
-Research On Ethnic Painting Analysis Based On Deep Learning
+# Research On Ethnic Painting Analysis Based On Deep Learning